 Morphology is the name given to the science that deals with the study of the form and structure of things.
-No matter which plant you take, essential parts of its structure remain common, for example, the roots, stem, leaves, flowers, and fruits.
+No matter which plant you take, the morphology of a flowering plant includes the roots, stem, leaves, flowers, and fruits.

-When we take morphology, a plant has two systems root system and shoot system.
+When we look into the morphology of flowering plants, a plant has two systems root system and shoot system.
 The underground part is called the root while the one above is named the shoot.

 - The Root Cap.

 Another essential part of the plant is its stem.
 It is the ascending part of the plant axis which bears branches, leaves, flowers, fruits and helps in the conduction of water and minerals.
 It is the aerial part of the plant, developed from the plumule of an embryo or the germinating seeds.